Testosterone is Necessary for the Female Body

 Treating Low Testosterone in Women

-Customized SottoPelle hormone replacement therapy is not a “one-size-fits all” solution – but rather a method of prescribing and delivering personalized dosages of replacement hormones based on each patient’s unique hormone imbalances and deficiencies.
+The customized SottoPelle hormone replacement method is not a “one-size-fits all” solution – but rather a method of prescribing and delivering personalized dosages of replacement hormones based on each patient’s unique hormone imbalances and deficiencies.

-Finally, SottoPelle’s pellet delivery system ensures that missing testosterone and other hormones are delivered uniformly and consistently.
+Finally, the pellet delivery system used by the SottoPelle Method ensures that missing testosterone and other hormones are delivered uniformly and consistently.
 This avoids the “roller coaster” effect of hormone shots and pills, and ensures that there are no hormone surges that can cause unpleasant side effects.

 Testosterone Replacement for Women | Phoenix, AZ